DonChunior/Creo-Configuration-Files/README.md

 5. Comments start with an exclamation mark and are rendered as brown text.
 6. Config-options can be grouped using the syntax `! =====` for opening and `! -----` for closing the group.

-## Authors and acknowledgment
+## Author

 - Domenic Laritz, CAD system administrator at [Liebherr](https://www.liebherr.com/).

+## Acknowledgment

+- Many thanks to [Olaf Corten](https://creosite.com/).
+The option lists on his website are the basis of most UDL files.
-- Thanks to [Flo-R1der](https://github.com/Flo-R1der) for adding the possibility to group config.pro settings as well as the README chapter "[How to use the syntax highlighting]".
+- Thanks to [Flo-R1der](https://github.com/Flo-R1der) for adding the possibility to group config.pro settings as well as the README chapter "How to use the syntax highlighting".

 ## License

 This project is licensed under the terms of the Unlicense.
 See the [LICENSE](./LICENSE) file for details.

-## Acknowledgment

-- Many thanks to [Olaf Corten](https://creosite.com/).
-The option lists on his website are the basis of most UDL files.